 Tiredness usually begins towards the end of treatment.
 After treatment finishes, you may continue to feel tired for weeks or months.
 If this does not get better, tell your cancer doctor or specialist nurse.
 There are things you can do to help.

-We have more information in our booklet Coping with fatigue (tiredness), which you can also get as an audiobook or listen to online (see page 130).
+We have more information about coping with tiredness in our booklet Coping with fatigue (tiredness) - see page 140.